-Cannabis Concentrates 101
+Cannabis Concentrates 101 – A Beginner’s Guide

 Welcome to Concentrates 101, brought to you by, Grant Pharms!
 In this rapidly expanding cannabis industry, we are constantly being introduced to new methods of marijuana consumption—one of the largest and most popular being, Cannabis Concentrates.

-Here at Grant Pharms, we carry over 20 different strains, which have been extracted in 12 different varieties.
-All these selections can sometimes confuse or even intimidate a patient who is looking to try concentrate for the first time, so we feel it’s our responsibility to shed some light on the topic with a brief history of concentrates, the different types of concentrates, and their various styles of administration.
+Here at Grant Pharms, we carry over 25+ different strains, which have been extracted in 12 different varieties.
+All these selections can sometimes confuse or even intimidate a patient who is looking to try concentrates for the first time, so we feel it’s our responsibility to shed some light on the topic with a brief history of concentrates, the different types of concentrates, and their various styles of administration.

-Despite the fact that most concentrates today are produced using modern, closed loop extraction methods, they have a very extensive and established history.
+Despite the fact that most concentrates today are produced using modern, closed-loop extraction methods, they have a very extensive and established history.

 The first known uses of concentrated cannabis can be dated back to 10,000 B.C. in the Steppe Mountains of China!
 The Chinese have been incorporating Cannabis in their medical practices and pharmacopeia for centuries and even created rough diagrams of a rudimentary endocannabinoid system, the first of its kind in history.
 The various cannabinoids and terpenes found in Cannabis have been used to treat myriad health conditions in many cultures since, in addition to religious uses.

 The intended purpose of the use of concentrates is primarily to provide relief to those with higher tolerance levels, who are unable to achieve the previous relief from flower or edible routes of administration.